enhancedsociety/ico/ES_docs/BountynBonusSetup_Readme.md

 ```

 2. Use the Token.approve function via Ethereumwallet or Remix to set the Issuer Contract Address as a spender and the amount of Tokens it can give out.
+Ensure the address approving is same as the specified master-address and also has enough tokens in it to distribute

 3. Rerun the Contract again to Distribute bounties to the addresses specified in the distribute.csv file.
 Ensure you specify the --issuer-address in this run.